An Extreme Scattering Event Toward PSR J2313+4253: Introduction

 \section{Introduction}

 Pulsar scintillation is a useful tool for probing AU-parsec scale structures in the ionized interstellar medium (ISM).
 Scintillation originates from the multipath radio emission from a pulsar interacting with free electrons in the ISM at a scattering screen.
 The result of this interaction causes a phase shift as photons with differing path lengths are directed toward Earth.
 When this emission recombines at a telescope, an interference pattern is created that evolves in frequency and time.
 This interference pattern is seen in the pulsar's dynamic spectrum, which shows flux density as a function of frequency and time, and manifests as regions of constructive inference, known as scintles.
 Secondary spectra, which show a 2D Fourier transform of the dynamic spectra, can exhibit parabolic structures known as scintillation arcs \citep{Stinebring_2001}.
-Scintillation arcs arise from photons scattered by a thin screen at different incident angles.
+Scintillation arcs arise from photons scattered by a thin screen at different incident angles interfering with photons taking a line-of-sight path.
 These arcs are useful probes for the structure and origin of the scattering screen and can be used to estimate the screen distance \citep{10.1093/mnras/stad3683}.
 If the arc is sharp, the scattering is dominated by a constrained region.
 In contrast, a fuzzy arc would indicate a more diffuse scattering region \citep{DanielR.Stinebring_2006}.
+Pulsar scintillation has been extensively reviewed in \cite{ricket1,ricket2}.